 Bounces occur when an email can't be delivered to an email address.
-When an email bounces, it is classified as either a soft or a hard bounce.
+When an email bounces, Mailchimp classifies it as either a soft or a hard bounce.

-In this article, you'll learn about types of bounces, guidelines for bounce limits, and how to handle them.
+In this article, you'll learn about the types of bounces, guidelines for bounce limits, and how to handle them.

 Types of bounces

 Hard bounces happen when an email can't be delivered.
 This can be caused by an invalid email address or an unexpected error during sending.

-Soft bounces are recognized by the email server, but are returned to the sender because the mailbox is either full or temporarily unavailable.
+Soft bounces are recognized by the email server, but are returned to the sender for a variety of reasons.
+This can include issues like the mailbox being full or temporarily unavailable.

 High bounce rates are often caused by audiences that have gone stale, or addresses that were improperly entered or imported.

 Internet service providers (ISPs) have limits for bounces, unsubscribes, and abuse complaints, and Mailchimp is required to enforce these limits.
 If these rates are too high, it could prompt a warning or suspension on your account.